 Frozen Garage Door

 It is precisely on those coldest days of the year when you most need and appreciate the convenience of opening and closing your garage door quickly.
 Sadly, that's exactly the kind of day when moisture and cold can conspire to make this difficult.
-According to the Overhead Door Company, garage doors can and do freeze to the garage floor.
+According to the Overhead Door Company, garage doors can and do freeze to the floor.
 Sometimes it is just a minor icy connection between the two that can be broken when you hit the opener button.

 Instead, try other methods that might break the frozen connection between the door and the floor.
 For example, you can use a heat gun or hair dryer to melt the ice and free the door.
 Standard de-icing products can also work.
 And if you are careful not to damage the door or the seal on the bottom of the door, you can use a flat shovel or similar tool to chip away at the ice.

 Once you get the door open, clear away any water, ice, or snow from the floor beneath the garage door.
 Keeping this area dry will prevent future freezing.

 Since most yards entertain play activity, including baseballs and other sporting equipment, it's no surprise that garage doors experience broken glass from time to time.
 Regardless of the cause, it's important to repair glass quickly, since broken glass in a garage is a safety issue, a security problem, and an invitation to every bird and insect in the neighborhood to take up residence in your garage.
 Fortunately, it's not difficult to replace a pane of glass.
 The techniques are exactly the same as for replacing glazing in a house window.